WRXinYue/efficient-obsidian-blog/README.md

 **Open Obsidian**: After the installation is complete, navigate to the `[your-repository]\source\_posts` directory and open Obsidian.
 Now, you are ready to start creating blog articles in Obsidian!

-If you encounter any issues with configuring or using Obsidian plugins, you can refer to the detailed [Obsidian Plugin Usage Documentation](https://github.com/WRXinYue/efficient-obsidian-blog/blob/master/doc/OBSIDIAN.md) for assistance."
+If you encounter any issues with configuring or using Obsidian plugins, you can refer to the detailed [Obsidian Plugin Usage Documentation](https://github.com/WRXinYue/efficient-obsidian-blog/blob/master/doc/OBSIDIAN.md) for assistance.

 <br><h2 align="center"><strong>🔧 Configuration Guide</strong></h2>